fuxoft/fxmasm/MUSIC_FORMAT.md

 `freqdown: 25 JUMP freqdown`

 > Note that the note frequencies increase logarithmically.
-That means that the same vibrato definitions are much more pronounced with higher notes than with lower notes.
+That means that the same vibrato definitions are much more pronounced with higher notes than with lower notes (twice more pronounced for each additional octave).

 Apart from the `JUMP` directive, the following directives are available in the VIB data: